serverless/blog/posts/XXXX-XX-XX-tdd-serverless.md

 });
 ```

 Replace that with following one, which tests that statusCode is 200 and response body contains a message that has the time.
-In the real world scenario, you may like to fake the date with [Sinon.JS](http://sinonjs.org/) or similar so that you can test the response with predefined dates.
+In the real life, you may like to fake the date with [Sinon.JS](http://sinonjs.org/) or similar so that you can test the response with predefined dates.

 ```JavaScript
 it('should return current time', () => {